 If the 5G DDNMF in the HPLMN of the Discoverer UE receives the PC5 security policies associated with the ProSe Response Code in step 9, the Discoverer UE's 5G DDNMF forwards the PC5 security policies to the Discoverer UE.

-For 5G ProSe UE-to-Network Relay discovery, a Relay Discovery Key Response is used instead of the Discovery Response, and the RSC is used instead of the ProSe Restricted Code.
+For 5G ProSe UE-to-Network Relay discovery, a Relay Discovery Key Response is used instead of the Discovery Response, and the RSC and HPLMN Id(s) used instead of the ProSe Restricted Code.
+The response message contains a list of the discovery security materials for a list of PLMNs of the 5G ProSe UE-to-Network Relay(s), Each of the security materials is contained in a Relay Discovery Key Response from a 5G DDNMF of the potential UE-to-Network Relay(s) as returned in step 9.

 Steps 12 to 15 occur over PC5:

 12. The Discoverer UE sends the ProSe Query Code and also listens for a response message if the UTC-based counter provided by the system associated with the discovery slot is within the MAX_OFFSET of the Discoverer UE's ProSe clock and if the Validity Timer has not expired.
 The Discoverer UE forms the discovery message and protects it.
+The four least significant bits of UTC-based counter are transmitted along with the protected discovery message.

+For 5G ProSe UE-to-Network Relay discovery, RSC is used instead of ProSe Query Code..
+The HPLMN Id is transmitted in plain text.

-The four least significant bits of UTC-based counter are transmitted along with the protected discovery message.13.
-The Discoveree UE listens for a discovery message that satisfies its Discovery Filter if the UTC-based counter associated with that discovery slot is within the MAX_OFFSET of the Discoveree UE's ProSe clock.
+13. The Discoveree UE listens for a discovery message that satisfies its Discovery Filter if the UTC-based counter associated with that discovery slot is within the MAX_OFFSET of the Discoveree UE's ProSe clock.
 In order to find such a matching message, it processes the message.

+For 5G ProSe UE-to-Network Relay discovery, RSC is used instead of ProSe Query Code..
+The HPLMN Id is transmitted in plain text.

 NOTE 5: Match Reports are not used for the MIC checking of ProSe Query Codes.